Derivative-Solutions/ad-astra/README.md

 # ad-astra
-A project utilizing NASA's Astronomy Picture of the Day (APOD) API to deliver larger than life photos to every user of Ad Astra.
+A project utilizing NASA's Astronomy Picture of the Day (APOD) API to deliver larger than life photos to every user of Ad Astra each day.